 Context Clues

 Note: You can find the word "money" in the Sammy Rabbit money song: Get in the Habit!
-Have kids take a listen and read the lyrics to gain a deeper understanding of the word in this context.
+Have kids listen to the song and read the lyrics to gain a deeper understanding of the word in context.

 Sammy Says: “Use your money wisely!
 Make good money choices."